eporubin/basic-programming-concepts-in-php/basic-programming-concepts-in-php.md

 ## Conditional statements
-Again, testing data in PHP works like many other programming languages e.g. a web site that is only for people aged 65 and over:
+Again, testing data in PHP works like many other programming languages e.g. a website that is only for people aged 65 and over:

 ```php
 <?php